 The Graduate Committee Chair (referred to hereafter as the Graduate Officer), the Academic Administrator, and the Graduate Coordinator are valuable sources of information and support for graduate students.
 If you have problems or questions at any time during your graduate school tenure, we encourage you to contact the Academic Administrator, Melanie Charette, room 66-366, (617) 253-4577, melaniec@mit.edu, and the Graduate Coordinator Matthew Sweeney, room 66-366, (617) 252-2162, vsweeney@mit.edu, in the Student Office.
-In addition, please feel free to contact the Graduate Officer, Professor Patrick Doyle, room E17-504F, (617) 253-4534, pdoyle@mit.edu, for advice and guidance.
+In addition, please feel free to contact the Graduate Officer, Professor Hadley D. Sikes, room E19-502C, (617) 253-2272, sikes@mit.edu, for advice and guidance.